'The Music Room'

 Look at what Cary Audio offer today, sweet stuff.

-This was at the Silver Spring Sheraton Hotel
+This selfie was at the Silver Spring Sheraton Hotel in 2016

-There is a complete area in audio, that is focused on Headphones
+There has been a complete vertical in audio, that is focused on Headphones and Headphone Amps

-A complete new line of Headphone specific amplification products has also hit the market
+A complete new line of Headphone specific amplification products has hit the market

 I haven't gone in this direction myself, but plan to explore some of this cool stuff

-The photo above was from Capital Audio Fest at the Sheraton Hotel some years back
+The photo above was from Capital Audio Fest at the Sheraton Hotel 2016

 I enjoy my AKG K45's and their "Studio Reference" sonics